Baldwin I of Jerusalem: First Crusade

 Pope Urban II proclaimed the First Crusade at the Council of Clermont on 27November 1095.
 Godfrey of Bouillon decided to join the military campaign and sold or mortgaged his inherited domains to raise funds.
-One of his domains, the County of Verdun, was seized by Richer, Bishop of Verdun, who soon granted it to Baldwin.
+One of his domains, the County of Verdun, was seized by the bishop of Verdun, Richer, who soon granted it to Baldwin.
 The dissolution of Godfrey's allodial lands deprived all future dukes of the basis of their authority in Lower Lotharingia, which facilitated Baldwin's decision to take the Cross.
 Eustace III of Boulogne also joined the crusade.
 According to a letter from Pope Urban, only the army that Peter the Hermit had mustered for the People's Crusade outnumbered the three brothers' force.

 Baldwin departed for the crusade with Godfrey's army on 15August 1096.
 His wife and children accompanied him, suggesting that he had decided not to return to his homeland.
 The crusaders stopped at Tulln an der Donau before reaching the frontier of Hungary in September.
-Godfrey left Baldwin in charge of his troops during his conference with Coloman of Hungary, to discuss the conditions of the crusaders' march across the country.
+Godfrey left Baldwin in charge of his troops during his conference with King Coloman of Hungary, to discuss the conditions of the crusaders' march across the country.
 He agreed to hand over Baldwin, along with Baldwin's wife and retainers, as hostages, to ensure their troops' good conduct.
 Baldwin and Godehilde were released soon after the crusaders left Hungary.
 They entered the Byzantine Empire near Belgrade in late November.